timorodr/sealproject1/readme.md

 ## Mockup

-The page will display a form for the user to input their weight and below the pokemon in the weight class will populate below that.
+The page will display two forms for the user to input any pokemon name or ID at the first form and their weight in the second form which displays a list of pokemon in that weight and below.

 #### Desktop View